-What you must pay when Services that are covered for you vou get these services Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: You pay a \$30 copayment per visit.
+What you must pay when Services that are covered for you vou get these services Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: You pay a \$45 copayment per visit.
 Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) For extra benefits: you pay a Routine foot care for members with certain medical \$25 copayment per visit. conditions affecting the lower limbs Extra benefits provided by CommuniCare Advantage Sapphire: Routine Foot Care, 6 visits per year Prostate cancer screening exams There is no coinsurance, For men aged 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
-Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body You pay a 20% coinsurance part or function.
+Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body You pay a 20% coinsurance. part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy Prior authorization is care, pacemakers, braces, prosthetic shoes, artificial limbs, and required. breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

-Services that are covered for you Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-What you must pay when you get these services You pay a \$15 copayment Prior authorization is required.
+What you must pay when Services that are covered for you vou get these services Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are You pay a \$15 copayment. covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order Prior authorization is for pulmonary rehabilitation from the doctor treating the required. chronic respiratory disease.